loumonthjack/limit-guardian/README.md

 # Limit Guardian

 A TypeScript library for monitoring and enforcing API rate limits.
 Features CLI tools and real-time monitoring to help prevent excessive API usage and control costs.
-Built with scalability and reliability in mind using modern Node.js practices.

 ## Features